RedisLabs/redislabs-docs/content/rc/api/get-started/manage-tasks.md

 ---
-Title: Task Management
+Title: Manage API tasks
+linkTitle: Manage tasks
 description: A task is an API operation that is performed asynchronously because it exceeds the time allowed for the synchronous request/response model.
-weight: 30
+weight: 50
 alwaysopen: false
 categories: ["RC"]
 aliases: /rv/api/concepts/tasks-management/